-TG has developed and implemented several policies and practices across our business functions, field office and HQ.
+CTG has developed and implemented several policies and practices across our business functions, field office and HQ.
 We recognize that while formalising policies is important, in order to create change we need to support those policies with practices, measurement and reporting.
 Our next steps include addressing the remaining gaps in implementation, fully integrating gender equality into our corporate sustainability strategy, establishing metrics and reports, and increasing our transparency to our stakeholders.

-CTG's FEMALE FIRST INITIATIVE

-CTG plans to help balance the gender scales in humanitarian employment
+CTG's FEMALE FIRST INITIATIVE CTG plans to help balance the gender scales in humanitarian employment OUR PLEDGE:

-OUR PLEDGE:

-BY 2030, 30% OF ALL PROJECT-RELATED ROLES WILL BE REPRESENTED BY WOMEN

-NO PLACE FOR A WOMAN?
+BY 2030, 30% OF ALL PROJECT-RELATED ROLES WILL BE REPRESENTED BY WOMEN #FemaleFirst We launched Female First in 2017 to encourage our recruiters, in-country teams and our clients to rebalance the gender scales when it comes to our humanitarian teams on the ground NO PLACE FOR A WOMAN?

-The austere and fragile countries that CTG works in are usually male-dominated and clients and recruiters often lean towards hiring men citing safety reasons or cultural considerations.

-For our international staff, the job involves working away from their families in high-risk environments.
+he austere and fragile countries that CTG works in are usually male-dominated and clients and recruiters often lean towards hiring men citing safety reasons or cultural consideration For our international staff, the job involves working away from their families in high-risk environments.
 There is the first-world stigma and much unconscious bias as to the place for a woman, particularly one without military qualifications, working in fragile and conflict-affected countries.
 There are also many barriers in-country for women to be allowed to work.
 In Afghanistan, for example, decades of war and family restriction make it very difficult for women to work.
 Most girls only attend elementary school and only one in 20 girls attend school beyond the sixth grade.
 Many families only permit their daughters to attend all-girls schools close to their home but few exist.
 Other families believe it is unnecessary for girls to be educated.
 Others insist women and girls stay at home, and can only leave if they are fully covered and accompanied by a male relative.
 Schools for girls in many provinces of Afghanistan have been burned down, hundreds of teachers educating girls have been threatened or killed, and girls have been physically harmed while attending or walking to or from school.
 We are witness to a generation of Afghan women with great plans for their future but the reality is that few of them will realize their goals.
 Pressured by the restrictions of society, stories of women running away from home or setting fire to themselves are not uncommon.

-Today, there is hope in

-Afghanistan, prompting more

-girls to study, apply for jobs

-and stand up for their rights.

-This has accelerated demands

-for real change for women.

-Employment is one of the key

-issues in the development of

-Operating in Afghanistan and other similar environments, CTG believes that our Female First platform can bring about change

-EMPOWERING WOMEN & THE RIPPLE EFFECT
+Today, there is hope in Afghanistan, prompting more girls to study, apply for jobs and stand up for their rights.
+This has accelerated demands for real change for women.
+Employment is one of the key issues in the development of women in society in Afghanista Operating in Afghanistan and other similar environments, CTC believes that our Female First platform can bring about chang EMPOWERING WOMEN & THE RIPPLE EFFECT

-WITH OUR FOCUS ON SUPPORTING AND HELPING